 Herbs have been traditionally used for medicinal purposes in ancient Ayurvedic science since thousands of years.
 Triphala is one of the most commonly used herbal Ayurvedic medicines with very impressive antibacterial, anti-inflammatory and anti-oxidative properties.
-Versatile as it is, many pregnant women wish to know whether it is safe to consume triphala or triphala powder during pregnancy – a time when to-be-moms need their health to be in its prime.
+Versatile as it is, many pregnant women wish to know whether it is safe to consume triphala or triphala during pregnancy – a time when to-be-moms need their health to be in its prime.
+While triphala powder is known to be a powerhouse of many health benefits, the same is questionable during the gestation period.
 Let us discuss the same now.

 What is Triphala or Triphala Churan (त्रिफला चूर्ण) (Powder)?